symphoniesboreales/symphoniesboreales/content/en/a-propos.md

 +++
 title = "About"
 type = "a-propos"
-description =  "Pour comprendre l’origine et l’objectif des Symphonies boréales" translationKey = "about"
+description =  "To understand the origin and the aim of Symphonies boréales" translationKey = "about"
 +++